abojaber/jss_validator/README.md

 This will check if the field is not submitted (`undefined`) or its value is `null` including `""` & `"null"`

 -   you have to check `validator.js` file.

+### Required fields

+there is two ways for marking field as a required field; first one by adding `required: true` property to field validation object. this means the field is always required. second method is write a role:

+#### field required if other field exist
+#### field required based on other field value (list)
+#### field required based on other field value (comparison)